aws-observability/aws-otel-helm-charts/charts/adot-eks-on-ec2-to-cw/README.md

 Following options are some useful configurations that can be applied to this Helm chart.

-### Deploy ADOT Collector as Sidecar
+### Deploy ADOT Collector as a Sidecar

-Sidecar is a microservice design pattern where a companion service runs next to your primary microservice, augmenting its abilities or intercepting resources it is utilizing.
+A sidecar is a microservice design pattern where a companion service runs next to your primary microservice, augmenting its abilities or intercepting resources it is utilizing.
 The sidecar pattern would be the best fit for a single application monitoring.

 In order to deploy the ADOT Collector in Sidecar mode using the Helm chart, 1) update `sidecar.yaml` and `values.yaml` files in the Helm chart with the application configurations and 2) include the use of `--set` flag in the `helm install` command from [Install Chart](#install-chart).

 ```console